 Even on the macro scale of things the morphology of entire continents will change over time, the tectonic plates have been in constant motion for millions of years prior.
 Look below at how the tectonic plates have shifted and morphed over millions of years; a picture says a thousand words.

 The continual shifting of the landmasses throughout many different ages provided new habitats that assisted evolution in flourishing.
 Not all disordering processes are an anathema to life as a whole in fact it is required, as entropy can give opportunities for life to branch out into endless forms most beautiful because is evolution not change in the forms of life over time?
 Provided humanity is still around in millions of years, since the continents will shift in their morphology so will the geopolitical relationships between states and with that our maps all of them will have to be updated to reflect changed reality; the land, millions of years from now will be unrecognizable.

-In summary, I take the view that morphological change happens because of the accumulated rearrangements of the atoms that make up the body, the change in arrangements of its atoms is correlated with a change in the appearance of its form.
+In summary, I take the view that morphological change happens because of the accumulated rearrangements of the atoms that make up bodies or objects, the change in arrangements of its atoms is correlated with a change in the appearance of its form.